2 days in Railay – Thailand

 During the raining season, from May to October, some hotels at Andaman’ coast are closed and others drop the prices.
 The dry season is from December to May, but December and January are high seasons, so you need to book sufficiently in advance.
 According to that, the best months to visit Railay are February, March and April.

-This is a summary of the activities to could do there:
+This is a summary of the activities to could do in Railay during two days.

-1. Climbing.
 It’s the main activity in this area.
 There are about 500 routes with different difficulty levels.
 If you’ve never climbed this time could be the first!
-Here are some companies which offer it.

-3. Kayak.
 Renting a kayak is a good idea to go along the coast and around the big rocks in front of the beach.
-On the map, I indicate a route option by kayak.
+On my map, I indicate a route option by kayak.

 An important thing when you go to Railay is to know what time the tide will be low because the beach doesn’t look beautiful.
 So, you should avoid the low tide.
 Check the tide on this website.

 The only way to go to Railay is by boat because it’s surrounded by limestone cliffs which cut the access.
 You can take a ship at Khong Kha (Krabi) Pier or Ao Nang or Ao-Nammao.
-You can check on the web how to go to Railay all the options to go there from different places of Thailand and you can see my map to know where are the piers.
+You can check my map to know where are the piers.

 To leave Railay, you have to go to Railay East pier.
 From there boats depart to Ao-Nammao or An-Nang.
 There are ticket sellers on the pier.
 They’ll be yelling the destination name and asking the people where they go.
 The sellers are easily recognisable and you can buy the ticket at the moment.